chambois/examples/onion-architecture/java/README.md

 # Onion architecture - Java example

-Note that:
+## Setup

+- Install gradle
+- Run `gradle build`

+## Notes

 - Domain is isolated: No dependency on Spring or JPA.
 - Application layer coordinates use cases and interacts via interfaces.
 - Infrastructure provides implementations (in-memory here, could be JPA).
 - Controller/UI only calls into the application layer.

-## Layers
+### Layers

 - Domain Model: Student, Course
-- Domain Services: EnrollmentService
+- Domain Services: EnrolmentService
-- Application Services: EnrollmentApplicationService
+- Application Services: EnrolmentApplicationService
 - Infrastructure: JPA Repositories
 - UI Layer: Spring REST controllers

-## Q&A
+### Q&A

-- Why does the EntrollmentService live as part of the domain and not the application?
+- Why does the EnrolmentService live as part of the domain and not the application?
-  - The EnrollmentService lives in the Domain Layer because enrollment itself is a core domain concept, not just a coordination of infrastructure or a specific application workflow.
+  - The EnrolmentService lives in the Domain Layer because enrolment itself is a core domain concept, not just a coordination of infrastructure or a specific application workflow.
-  - The EnrollmentService isn’t responsible for fetching students, saving data, or logging.
+  - The EnrolmentService isn’t responsible for fetching students, saving data, or logging.
 Instead, it:
-    - Enforces a core rule: “A student cannot enroll in the same course twice.”
+    - Enforces a core rule: “A student cannot enrol in the same course twice.”
-    - Mutates domain state (i.e., adding the course to the student’s enrollment list).
+    - Mutates domain state (i.e., adding the course to the student’s enrolment list).
     - Knows nothing about persistence, HTTP, or frameworks
   - Domain services often encapsulate domain rules that don’t naturally belong